 Have you noticed hard deposits growing off your teeth?
 Do you have strangely shaped extrusions developing from around your teeth?
 If so, then you may be experiencing tartar buildup.

 Tartar buildup is dangerous to your oral health.
 It promotes periodontal disease, which will lead to bone loss in your jaws and tooth loss.
-Here’s how to prevent tartar buildup and what can be done to prevent it.
+Here’s how our Columbia, SC dentist can help prevent tartar buildup.

 What Is Tartar?

 Bacteria are living things who are trying very hard to survive in the hostile environment of your mouth.
 Many things are toxic to them, including fluoride in toothpaste and your natural saliva.
 To protect themselves, they bond together in colonies and form a gooey film that we call plaque.
 This plaque can protect them from many things, but it can still be removed with your toothbrush or dental floss.